cjstoddard/epaper-status/README.md

 git clone https://github.com/cjstoddard/epaper-status.git
 cd epaper-status

+Edit stat.py and look for the line;

+ if hostname == "pi-zero-1":

+and change the hostname to your own systems hostname. then look for the line;

+  pi_parent_dir = "/home/chris/epaper-status"

-Edit stat.py, look for pi_parent_dir and change the patch appropriatly.
+and change the path appropriatly.

+Once that is done, you should be able to run the script with;

+python3 stat.py

 To Do list:
 Make this work with pip install, the libraries are available at;